-GRACE IN THE BUD; a short account of a little Boy, who died April 27th, 1838, aged six years.
-By William Urwick, D.D.
-Third Edition, 18mo.
+GRACE IN THE BUD; a short account of a little Boy, who died, aged six years.
+By the same Author.
+Third edition, 18mo.
 4d.

-VALUE AND CLAIMS OF THE SACRED SCRIP-TURES.
+VALUE AND CLAIMS OF THE HOLY SCRIP-TURES, and reasons of separation from the Church of Rome.
 By the same Author.
 1s.
-6d.